World peace: Sikhism

 The Sikh religion preaches that peace comes from God.
 However, pacifism is not absolute in Sikh religion, and Sikhs have taken military action against oppression.

 Sikh people believe that meditation, the means of communicating with God, is unfruitful without the noble character of a devotee, as there can be no worship without performing good deeds.
 Guru Nanak stressed now kirat karō: that a Sikh should balance work, worship, and charity, and should defend the rights of all creatures, and in particular, fellow human beings.
 They are encouraged to have a chaṛdī kalā, or optimistic – resilience, view of life.
 Sikh teachings also stress the concept of sharing—vaṇḍ chakkō—through the distribution of free food at Sikh gurdwaras (langar), giving charitable donations, and working for the good of the community and others (sēvā).
 Sikhs believe that no matter what race, sex, or religion one is, all are equal in God's eyes.
 Men and women are equal and share the same rights, and women can lead prayers.
 As with all Dharmic religions (Hinduism, Jainism, Buddhism, and Sikhism), ahimsa (avoidance of violence) is a central concept.

-Economic implications

-A report in June 2015 on the Global Peace Index highlighted that the impact of violence on the global economy reached US$14.3 trillion.
-The report also found that the economic cost of violence is 13.4% of world GDP, equal to the total economic output of Brazil, Canada, France, Germany, Spain, and the UK combined.